Choosing the right ecommerce platform can make or break your business.

 - While both offer a good mobile experience, our personal opinion is that Shopify themes are aesthetically better, and this can enhance the user experience.
 Saying that, this is a subjective point, so we’ve called this aspect a tie.

-Payment Gateway Options
+Comparison of Payment Gateway Options

 - Shopify works with over 100 payment providers, including major credit card companies like American Express and Visa, as well as payment processing systems like Stripe.